tcemmene/python-dev-container/readme.md

 	Hint if using git:
 	- Keep this file in the repo (do NOT list it in `.gitignore`) so that other users have the newest packages listed.
-	- When other git users have updated `requirements.txt`, you need to install the new packages, follow step 5 below.
+	- When other git users have updated `requirements.txt`, you need to install the new packages by `pip install -r requirements.txt` (see below).

 ## Add or remove python packages by using requirements file
 You also can list the needed packages directly in the `requirements.txt` and install them inside an existing container without container restart.